 The State of California must contribute capital into the CWSRF equal to 20 percent of the federal capital contributions (i.e., Capitalization Grants).
-The State Water Board may offer a reduced interest rate on loans or other financing to applicants that contribute these matching funds to the CWSRF through their loan or other financing payments.
+The State Water Board may offer a reduced interest rate to applicants that contribute these matching funds to the CWSRF through their loan or other financing payments.